 Because the White River watershed is a popular destination for swimming and recreating, we have been keeping a close eye on bacteria levels in an effort to better understand the potential sources of pathogens.
 While our existing data reveals that bacteria is prevalent in certain parts of the watershed, the swimming holes we monitor have not demonstrated a bacteria problem.

-For more information about our Water Quality Monitoring Program, please contact us.
+For more information about our monitoring programs, please contact us.